 This special polymer structure allows super absorbents to chemically

 absorbent products – water based fluids cannot be “squeezed out,” nor

 will they “leak out”

 of the polymer, as the fluid is chemically bonded within the structure.

 Super absorbents can be made in two ways: through

 Inverse Suspension Polymerization or via Continuous Gel Polymerization.

 There are advantages to both systems.

 The physical characteristics and performance parameters of polymers are

 controlled through the manufacturing process, although occasionally

-post-treatment additives are used to alter
+post-treatment additives are used to alter or affect certain desirable

 In this process, SAPs are produced in batches in large reactors that

-produce particles that are perfect spheres.
+particles that are perfect spheres.

-materials will look like bunches of grapes.
+Under a microscope, these materials will look like bunches of grapes.

 Due to their very high surface-to-volume ratio, these SAPs have

-and capacities.
 They are also very low dust products.
-Such as our Premium

 G-70 (Texas Snow©

 Using this method, SAPs are polymerized on long “poly-belts” that yield

 mats of polymer that are then chopped to the correct particle size

 and oven dried.

 These materials will look like shards of glass under a microscope.

-Due to their irregular shape, the absorption speeds and
+Due to their irregular shape, the absorption speeds and overall

 of these polymers are lower than those that are perfect

-perfect spheres; however, the overall gel strength
+the overall gel strength (or performance against

 is typically higher than their inverse

-41K and 42K Polymers, are made with Continuous Gel Polymerization.
+41K and 42K Polymers, are made with Continuous Gel